tapscodes/ClickerGame/README.md

 ## To Be Added
 - Actual Sprite (Debatable)
 - GameCenter support?
-- Combo Multiplayer
+- Combo Point Multiplier
-- App Icon
+- Real App Icon
 ## Current Bugs
-- Fastest Combo isn't calculated correctly
+- None
 ## Official Release Date
 Whenever its finished and hopefully on the appstore.